Baptiste-Caral/select-component/README.md

 ## How it Works:

 To use this Select Component, use the 'options' props.
 Add options you want to show in the Select component in an array and pass it into the 'options' props.

+You can also change the size of the component by the size prop.
+'small' 'medium' & 'large' are available.
+The default size is large

 ```
 const options = ['Item 1', 'Item 2', 'Item 3', 'Item 4', 'Item 5']